top of page

 Community Engagement Program

-Participants in Hands4Hope outreach events engage in activities that address human and community needs together, learning first hand about social issues and the power they have to make a positive difference.
+Participants in Hands4Hope community engagement events are involved in activities that address human and community needs together, learning first hand about social issues and the power they have to make a positive difference.

 Through these experiences, Hands4Hope youth find their passion and their voice, often recruiting fellow students and friends to join in their efforts.
 Once they understand the power they have and the impact they can make on another’s life, they want to do more and it shows in the numbers that follow.

-WE HAVE MULTIPLE OUTREACH OPPORTUNITIES!
+WE HAVE MULTIPLE COMMUNITY ENGAGEMENT OPPORTUNITIES!
 Many of the events our youth work are designed based on community needs, therefore new events are being created based on our youth participants' exploration and desire to take action.
-Below, you will find a descriptions of events that are most commonly on our outreach calendar.
+You can see opportunities available for sign up now on our "volunteer" link; and below, you will find a descriptions of events that are most commonly on our outreach calendar.

 For more information on these outreaches and other outreaches not listed here, please contact yoko@hands4hopeyouth.org.